AlexSchmierbach/BookStore-WebAPI/README.md

 |	PUT	|	/api/books/{id}	|	Update an existing book	|
 |	DELETE	|	/api/books/{id}	|	Delete a book	|

-Other Features
+## Other Features
-Currently tested with Scalar but can be tested with Postman, or any REST client Migrations are managed via EF Core
+- Currently tested with Scalar but can be tested with Postman, or any REST client
+- Migrations are managed via EF Core
-Easily extensible with DTOs, validations, or authentication layers
+- Easily extensible with DTOs, or authentication layers